scottnonnenberg/suncsv/README.md

 # suncsv

-Exports events for sunrise/sunset in CSV form for import into your favorite calendar program.
+Generates sunrise and sunset calendar items in CSV form for import to your favorite calendar program.

 ## Setup